pkimpel/retro-220/software/BALGOL/README.txt

     for how this is used.

 BAC-220-Generator-Callout.card
-    Bootstrap card deck and typical configuration statements for generating a standard compiler tape from BAC-220-Generator.tape.
+    Bootstrap card deck and configuration statements for generating a compiler tape with a default configuration from the BAC-220-Generator.tape.

+BAC-220-Generator-Callout-10K.card
+    Bootstrap card deck and configuration statements for generating the BAC-220-Compiler-10K.tape file above.

 BALGOL-Build-Notes.txt
     Notes for bootstrapping the BALGOL Generator and Compiler programs